 What if someone has a guide dog?

-When I walk with someone who has a guide dog, I often follow behind them and let the dog lead us to where we are going.
+When I walk with someone who has a guide dog, I often follow behind them and let the dog lead us to where we are going; people walking with a guide dog are “wide” and take up more horizontal space on a walkway, while walking with a long cane makes me more “tall” as I take up more vertical space having the cane in front of me.
 Some people prefer to grab onto my arm and walk with their dog on the other side of them, though I am more cautious about this since I don’t want to accidentally hit a dog with my cane.

 Using Aira as a group